Definition and Eligibility

-- Proof of Canadian or Mexican Citizenship: Original Passport and/or Birth Certificate for Canadians; Original Passport only for Mexicans
+- Proof of Canadian or Mexican Citizenship: Valid passport

 - Originals or certified copies of school records, diplomas, licenses, degrees, certificates or membership in professional organizations; or transcripts showing an appropriate degree (bachelor's degree or higher) from a recognized college or university; a statement of U.S. equivalency might be required.

 - $50.00 (cash or money order) for Canadian citizens who apply at a preflight inspections area or U.S. port of entry; Mexican citizens will pay the standard fees associated with a visa application at the U.S. Consulate and will not be charged additional fees at the port of entry to the U.S.

 While a person in TN status can later apply for permanent resident status based on the same U.S. employment, at the time of the TN application, the applicant cannot intend to remain in the U.S. permanently.
 There must be no strike or lockout at proposed work site.
 If there is, U.S. Citizenship and Immigration Services (USCBP) may deny the entry.

 An extension of stay for Canadian Nationals can be obtained either by returning to Canada and reapplying for admission in the TN classification, or, by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S. Mexican Nationals may extend TN non-immigrant status by either returning to Mexico and reapplying for a TN visa stamp at a U.S. Consulate, or, by having Morehouse School of Medicine file Form I-129 to extend TN status while remaining inside the U.S.